Konamiman/OPC/OPC.md

 This command writes a block of data to the server's Z80 memory address space, starting at a certain address.
 The server should just write the supplied bytes to the visible memory, without performing any further processing.

+If the address lock flag is set, all the data will be written to the same address.
+This is intended for usage with hardware that implements memory mapped ports (e.g. mass storage or network controllers), of course it doesn't make much sense for regular RAM memory.

 The server may refuse to write to the specified address, if it knows beforehand that it is part of a sensible memory area (such as a system work area) and performing the write would crash the system or corrupt data.
 In that case, an error message must be returned and no memory must be written at all; partial writes are not supported.

 It may be the case that the specified memory address is part of a ROM area or equivalent, and writing to it has no actual effect.
 In that case the server must anyway perform the write operation and NOT return an error.
-Put it another way, the server's only obligation upon receiving this command is to try to write the specified data starting at the specified address; whether the memory contents actually change or not is not the server's concern, it is the client's responsibility to check back the memory contents (by using a "Read from memory" command) if it desires to do so.
+Put it another way, the server's only obligation upon receiving this command is to _try_ to write the specified data starting at the specified address; whether the memory contents actually change or not is not the server's concern, it is the client's responsibility to check back the memory contents (by using a "Read from memory" command) if it desires to do so.

-If the size of the block to be written is 15 bytes or less, the size can be specified either in the command parameter or in the command data.
-For 16 bytes to be written or more, the size must be specified in the command data.
+If the size of the block to be written is 7 bytes or less, the size can be specified either in the command parameter or in the command data.
+For 8 bytes to be written or more, the size must be specified in the command data.

 The client should not specify a block size of zero, but the server should be prepared to receive such a command and in that case it should do nothing and just return an empty response (with just the single zero byte indicating success).